Chronic Pet Killer

 - In Wyrd Sisters it's revealed that Magrat has gone through quite a few familiars, invoking this trope.

 - Lennie from Of Mice and Men, Played for Drama.
+The guy doesn't know his strength, many cute pets and one important woman are accidentallly crushed by him.

 - Tonk Fah from Warbreaker.
 He has a monkey, then a parrot, and they both die.
 In this case, it's used to make him a little creepy.
 He's a sociopath who tortures his pets to death for fun.